Looking to raise your ACT Scores?

 Well look no further!

-This camp is scheduled to take place the second week of July every year.
+This camp is scheduled to take place in the second week of July every year.
 Unlike other universities, this opportunity is being offered free of charge for participants.
-All meals, housing, activities and supplies will be provided.
-Check back here in June to find the updated application!
+All meals, housing, activities, and supplies will be provided.
+Registration will open on April 1, 2021, and close on May 13, 2021.

 Frequently Asked Questions